macsims1/epc-food-security/operations-monitoring-and-evaluation/README.md

-# Operations, Monitoring and evaluation
+# Operations, monitoring and evaluation